bielrabasa/TheSeed_GameEngine/docs/index.md

    - Each window of the engine
    - Console: show Logs and Errors in the engine
    - Assets: show the files and folders in the Assets folder and open files
-   - Hierarchy: show and select the gameObjects in the scene and their chills
+   - Hierarchy: show and select the gameObjects in the scene and their children
-   - Inspector: show the components of the gameObject selected, you can add more components and modify the variables
+   - Inspector: show the components of the gameObject selected, where you can add more components and modify the variables
-   - Configuration: in this window you finde some specifications of the engine and ajust some parameters
+   - Configuration: in this window you cna find some specifications of the engine and adjust some parameters
    - Main Menu: some options tu use the engine, the play system
-   - Shader Editor: Load, edit, create, save and recompilate the shader you wnat
+   - Shader Editor: Load, edit, create, save and recompilate the shader you want
    - Game: show the game with the POV of the game camera
    - Scene: you can see the scene and modify, you can select a gameObject clicking them